arangodb/docs/3.9/appendix-glossary.md

 A single ArangoDB instance can handle multiple databases in parallel.
 When multiple databases are used, each database must be given a unique name.
 This name is used to uniquely identify a database.
 The default database in ArangoDB is named _system.

-There are two naming conventions available for database names: the traditional and the extended naming conventions.
-Wether the former or the latter is active depends upon the value set to the flag `--database.extended-names-databases`.
+There are two naming conventions available for database names: the _traditional_ and the _extended_ naming conventions.
+Whether the former or the latter is active depends upon the value set to the flag `--database.extended-names-databases`.
 Executing the server with this flag set to true as a startup option will activate the extended naming convention, which tolerates names with special and Utf8